-- give a true and fair view of the state of the University's affairs as at 31 July 2014 and of its surplus for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the Statement of Recommended Practice Accounting for Further and Higher Education.
+- give a true and fair view of the state of the University's affairs as at 31 July 2015 and of its income and expenditure, recognised gains and losses, and statement of cash flow for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been properly prepared in accordance with the Statement of Recommended Practice Accounting for Further and Higher Education.

-INDEPENDENT AUDITORS' REPORT TO THE CORPORATION OF UNIVERSITY COLLEGE BIRMINGHAM
+INDEPENDENT AUDITOR'S REPORT TO THE CORPORATION OF UNIVERSITY COLLEGE BIRMINGHAM

-Opinion on other matters prescribed by the Higher Education Funding Council for England Audit Code of Practice
+Opinion on other matters prescribed by the Higher Education Funding Council for England Audit Code of Practice.